 By default, the H-bonds are shown as dashed pseudobonds.
-Their color, radius, and number of dashes can be specified.
+A pseudobond is only shown when both of its endpoint atoms are shown; reveal true can be used to display atoms as needed so that all of the H-bonds will be shown (details...).
+The pseudobonds can be labeled by distance, and their color, radius, and number of dashes can be specified.
 The pseudobonds can be removed with the ~hbonds command.
-The default name of the pseudobond model(s) for creation (and for removal with the ~hbonds command) is hydrogen bonds, but different names can be assigned and used.
+The default name of the pseudobond model(s) for creation (and for removal with the ~hbonds command) is hydrogen bonds.
 When multiple pseudobond models have the same name, specific models can be removed with the close command.

-hide– hide all atoms, then identify H-bonds between ligand and protein, displaying the residues involved; note that the automatic classifier ligand may not specify exactly (or only) the atoms of interest, and in that case, residue names, numbers, and/or chain IDs may be used instead, as in the following example:
+hide– hide all atoms, then identify H-bonds between ligand and protein, showing atoms as needed to show all H-bonds; note that ligand may not always specify exactly (or only) the atoms of interest, and in that case, residue names, numbers, and/or chain IDs may be used instead, as in the following example:

 hb ligand restrict protein reveal true